Clayton

 Population growth drivers in Clayton are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on AreaSearch's analysis of ABS population updates for the broader area, as of Nov 2025, Clayton's estimated population is around 25,112.
-This reflects a growth of 6,124 people (32.3%) since the 2021 Census, which reported a population of 18,988.
-AreaSearch estimated Clayton's resident population at 24,753 following examination of ABS's latest ERP data release in June 2024 and an additional 431 validated new addresses since the Census date.
-This results in a density ratio of 3,211 persons per square kilometer, placing Clayton in the upper quartile relative to national locations assessed by AreaSearch.
-Clayton's growth rate exceeded both the national average (9.7%) and state average since the 2021 census, marking it as a growth leader in the region.
+Based on AreaSearch's analysis of ABS population updates and new addresses validated since Feb 2026, Clayton's estimated population stands at around 25,191.
+This is an increase of 6,203 people (32.7%) since the 2021 Census which reported a population of 18,988.
+The change was inferred from AreaSearch's resident population estimate of 24,753 in June 2024 following examination of ABS ERP data release and an additional 457 validated new addresses since the Census date.
+Clayton's population density ratio is 3,221 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Clayton's growth rate exceeded the national average (9.9%) and state average since the 2021 census, marking it as a growth leader in the region.
 Overseas migration contributed approximately 99.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting them employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with 2022 as the base year for each SA2 area.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, a significant population increase is forecast for the Clayton statistical area (Lv2), with an expected growth of 11,229 persons by 2041 based on aggregated SA2-level projections, reflecting a total increase of 45.7% over the 17 years.
+Looking ahead, significant population increase is forecasted for the top quartile of statistical areas across the nation.
+Clayton is expected to grow by 11,228 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 45.3% in total over the 17 years.

 Frequently Asked Questions - Population